Coal Act 1938

 The Coal Act 1938 (1 & 2 Geo.
 6. c.
-52) was an Act of the Parliament of the United Kingdom that created the Coal Commission.
-Criticized for its inconsistencies, the Act was repealed, by degrees, over the next several decades.
+52) was an act of the Parliament of the United Kingdom that created the Coal Commission.
+Criticized for its inconsistencies, the act was repealed, by degrees, over the next several decades.

-Act
+Provisions

-The main purpose of the Act was to create a Coal Commission, consisting of five people (including a chairman) appointed by the Board of Trade.
+The main purpose of the act was to create a Coal Commission, consisting of five people (including a chairman) appointed by the Board of Trade.
 The commission was required to obey all requests of the Board of Trade that were in the "national interest", making it directly under the control of the government of the day.
 From 1 July 1942 all unworked coal seams and coal mines came into the control of the Commission, who were tasked with managing them in "the interests efficiency and better organisation of the Coal Mining Industry".
 The Commission was directly prohibited from engaging in coal mining, and as a result owned all the coal but was not allowed to deal with it.